Common Childhood Conditions

 - Over the collarbone

-If a dermoid cyst gets infected, it may hurt.
-It may become swollen and red.
+If a dermoid cyst gets infected, it may hurt, become swollen and red or burst.
 The infection may cause a fever.
-An infected cyst may burst.

 Dermoid Cysts Diagnosis